Amber Dhara

 Amber Dhara is an Indian Hindi language television series that aired on Sony Entertainment Television from 24 September 2007 until 24 April 2008, based on the lives of conjoined twins, Amber and Dhara.

 Plot

 The story revolves around the life of conjoined twins Amber(Kashmira Irani) and Dhara(Sulagna Panigrahi), who share their liver and are conjoined at the hip.
 20% of the liver is part of Amber's body and the remaining 80% is part of Dhara's body which rules out the possibility of a surgery being carried out to separate the twins without any fatality being involved in the process.
 The surgeon, a quack doctor who the twins' mother, Lata, consulted asserted that if the surgery is carried out, Amber will die thereby scaring her off to get any other doctor's opinion.

-The girls face many obstacles and decide to run away to Mumbai to pursue Amber's dream to become a singer.
-Anuj, who is responsible for luring them to Mumbai, is revealed to have had bad intentions and wants the girls to join the circus.
-Amber and Dhara are dressed up in clownish outfits and are told that they are going to perform but instead are tricked into coming to the circus where they are made fun of.
-Both girls try to escape the humiliation but Anuj and his goons catch them and force the girls to stay.
-Amber and Dhara decide to perform one show and end up making many friends at the circus.
-After giving a marvelous performance, the two girls escape from the Circus.
-Luckily, their friend Akshat finds them and they live with him until they are able to pursue Amber's dream.
-They join a band but somehow end up getting arrested for the murder of Akshat's mother.
-Their mother comes to support them and fights the case for them, but finds out that their estranged father is fighting for the other side.